edubart/nelua-lang/docs/pages/overview.md

 ### Concept that infers to another type

-Sometimes is useful to infer a concept to a different type from the incoming `attr`.
-For example, suppose you want to specialize a function that optionally accepts any kind of scalar, but you really want it to be implemented as an number:
+Sometimes it is useful to infer a concept to a different type from the incoming `attr`.
+For example, suppose you want to specialize a function that optionally accepts any kind of scalar, but you really want it to be implemented as a number:

 ```nelua
 local facultative_number_concept = #[concept(function(attr)